 Trusts and foundations

-The National Portrait Gallery has developed relationships with both UK and international trusts to help fund many aspects of the Gallery's work.
-We are most grateful to our trust and foundation supporters, and recognise that without their generosity, many key projects would not have been possible.
+The Gallery is most grateful to our trust and foundation supporters, and recognise that without their generosity, many key projects would not have been possible.
 We outline below some of the specific areas that trusts and foundations can support.

 Learning and Access